 A test Case is underway against Ryanair regarding flight delay compensation claims.
-It is thought that passengers could claim up to ?610m if the decision goes against Ryanair.
-It relates to how far back in time passengers can claim flight delay compensation.
+It is thought that passengers could claim up to £610m if the decision goes against Ryanair.
+It relates to how far back in time passengers can make a claim.

 If the decision goes against Ryanair, potentially they could face claims from more than 2,000,000 passengers.

-The Flight delay Regulation entitles passengers to claim compensation of up to ?440 each for a flight delay of three hours or more, so long as it was not caused by ‘extraordinary circumstances’.
-A previous Supreme Court ruling confirmed that passengers in England and Wales have six years to take a claim for flight delay compensation.
-It has been reported that the latest case could stand to affect around ?2.26 million passengers with a potential total of around ?610m in compensation, this figure is based on the fact that on average 2% of flights are delayed.
+The Flight delay Regulation entitles passengers to claim compensation of up to £440 each for a flight delay of three hours or more, so long as it was not caused by ‘extraordinary circumstances’.
+A previous Supreme Court ruling confirmed that passengers in England and Wales have six years to make a claim for compensation.
+It has been reported that the latest case could stand to affect around £2.26 million passengers with a potential total of around £610m in compensation, this figure is based on the fact that on average 2% of flights are delayed.

 Try our Claim Calculator

 Unfortunately, Ryanair have refused to comment.
 The ruling is expected in 2 weeks and we wait in anticipation.

 Don’t forget, if you have been on a delayed flight try our quick and free compensation calculator to see how much you may be able to claim.